RednibCoding/G3TB-Modding/README.md

 # G3TB-Modding
 Gothic 3 The Beginning Modding Info Summary

-This is a summary of all infos gained during exploring the Gothic 3 TB files
+This is a summary of all infos gained during exploring the Gothic 3 TB files.

+>If you have any information that are not listed here, feel free to add them.

 ![](files/cover.png)